skellis46/slipbox/improvisation and the threshold of the self.md

 Therefore, this writing is constructed from first-person experiences of dancing, unstructured conversations post dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based research.

-## the dancing: authentic movement and its properties
+## Dancing: authentic movement and its properties

 In this chapter I use the word _dancing_ rather than improvising to describe the activity of the person moving, noting the distinction made by the American dancer and improviser Lisa Nelson: